 From 1925 until she retired in 1965, Magee was executive secretary of the CONSUMERS' LEAGUE OF OHIO.
 She immediately became active in the labor movement and developed a close relationship with labor leaders in state and federal government.
 Her study of unemployment in 1928 and her work as secretary for Ohio Gov. George White's Ohio Commission on Unemployment Insurance (1931-32) led to the Ohio Plan of unemployment compensation, which, as a form of unemployment insurance, stressed more secure funding and larger benefits and was influential in the formation of the Social Security Act of 1935.
 Magee was instrumental in the Consumers League's campaign for passage of a minimum-wage law for women in 1933 and for Ohio's ratification of the federal child-labor amendment.
 Magee worked to prevent child labor; for a shorter work week for women; to improve the status of Ohio's migrant workers; and for other social-welfare issues.
 From 1943-58, Magee also served as general secretary for the Natl.
 Consumers' League.

-Elizabeth Stewart Magee Papers, WRHS.
+View finding aid for the Elizabeth Stewart Magee Papers, WRHS.

 View finding aid for the Consumers' League of Ohio Records, Series I, WRHS.

 View finding aid for the Consumers' League of Ohio Records, Series II, WRHS.

 View finding aid for the Consumers' League of Ohio Records, Series III, WRHS.